alphanodes/additionals/docs/new_feature.rst

 and you are not capable of implementing it yourself, you can request this feature from `AlphaNodes`_.

 We are an `Open-source`_ company from Munich and we usually are getting payed for our time we spent on development.
-As we know our plugin at it best we are glad to take this job from you.
+As we know our plugin at its best we are glad to take this job from you.
 In case the requested plugin changes still fit to the plugin purpose.
 Please, contact us in case you are interested in plugin development.